rumaans7/myrepo/README.md

-Hi, this is created for practicing git commands
+Hi, this is created for practicing git commands and i did some modifications